hansenlab/hansenlab.github.io/_posts/2020-08-17-velocitybatch.md

 permalink: velocity_batch
 ---

-*... in which we discuss whether batch effects exists in scRNA velocity data and how to correct it."*
+*... in which we discuss whether batch effects exists in scRNA velocity data and how to correct it.*

 First some background.